COVID cloud on IPL: BCCI assures safe return to foreign players; Aus suspends flights from India | Sports-Games

 Ricky Ponting (DC) and Simon Katich (Royal Challengers Bangalore) are among the high-profile Australian coaches, while iconic former players such as Matthew Hayden, Brett Lee and Lisa Sthalekar are part of the tournament's commentary team.

-The eight-team event is being played in front of empty stands across six venues.
+The eight-team event is being played in front of empty stands across six venues and has even barred food from outside the designated team hotels in its latest diktats to strengthen the bio-bubble.

 No concerns have so far been publicly expressed by the IPL's top England and New Zealand players even though their cricket boards have issued statements that they are constantly monitoring the situation.